hkmate/melluin/README_technical.md

 To test the endpoints manually you can use Postman.
 There is a predefined collection and an environment in directory dev-env/postman.
 You can import them.
 When you add a new (or modify an existent) rest endpoint please update the collection!

-### Frontend

-In NgModule the imports should be ordered:
-1. Angular modules
-1. *empty line*
-1. Material modules
-1. *empty line*
-1. Other 3rd party modules
-1. *empty line*
-1. Our modules
-In backend use the same concept but with NestJs modules.

-In constructors for dependency injection use this order too.
-(Here empty lines are not needed).